 A week of work experience is organised every year in which students are able to spend time with various research groups, work in the teaching labs and attend talks and demonstrations within the school.

-This year's Work Experience Week will run from Monday 30th June to Friday 4th July 2014.
-The 2014 Work Experience programme is now full.
-For further information on work experience please contact Lexie.Spittle@bristol.ac.uk
+This year's Work Experience Week ran from Monday 30th June to Friday 4th July 2014.
+For further information on work experience please contact Krissy Stothard.

-Read what previous work experience students have to say in the Work Experience Report 2013 (PDF).
+Read what this year's work experience students have to say in the Work Experience Report 2014 (PDF).

 A number of our academics give talks and demonstrations at schools and colleges.